liquidcronos/praeflexbot_website/_docs/walking.md

 ## Rabbit Hopping Gait

 Although a rabbit posses four legs during hopping its two front legs act like a single leg.
+This gait is quite fast and alows the robot to move forward and turn at the same time.
+This means it is able to follow a given linear velocity and angular velocity.
 The stance pattern of this gait can be seen below:
 ![rabbit gait](https://raw.githubusercontent.com/TriPed-Robot/TriPed-Robot.github.io/master/images/rabbit_gait.gif)